playing rules – interference & protection of the goaltender

 The ensuing face-off shall be taken in the neutral zone, at the face-off spot nearest the attacking zone of the offending team.

-If a player of the attacking team has been physically interfered with by the actions of any defending player so as to cause him to be in the goal crease and the ball should enter the net while the player so interfered with is still in the goal crease, the goal shall be allowed.
-A Minor penalty shall be assessed to an attacking player, who while his team has possession of the ball, is interfered with by a defending player, but fails to attempt to avoid making contact with the goaltender.
+If a player of the attacking team has been physically interfered with by the actions of any defending player so as to cause them to be in the goal crease and the ball should enter the net while the player so interfered with is still in the goal crease, the goal shall be allowed.
+A Minor penalty shall be assessed to an attacking player, who while their team has possession of the ball, is interfered with by a defending player, but fails to attempt to avoid making contact with the goaltender.
 In addition, if a goal is scored it shall be disallowed.

-A Minor penalty shall be imposed on an attacking player, not in possession of the ball, who is tripped or caused to fall and fails to attempt to avoid contact with the goaltender whether he is in or out of his crease.
+A Minor penalty shall be imposed on an attacking player, not in possession of the ball, who is tripped or caused to fall and fails to attempt to avoid contact with the goaltender whether he is in or out of their crease.

 A Minor penalty shall be imposed on any attacking player, who makes deliberate contact with a goaltender whether in or out of the goal crease.